-Total freshwater withdrawn in a given year, expressed in percentage of the total renewable water resources.
+Total freshwater withdrawn in a given year, expressed in percentage of the total renewable water resources (TRWR).
 This parameter is an indication of the pressure on the renewable water resources.
+It was the Millennium Development Goal (MDG) Indicator 7.5, from which the Sustainable Development Goal (SDG) indicator 6.4.2 is derived with the introduction of Environmental Flow Requirements.

-Indicator Total freshwater withdrawn as percent of Total renewable water resources Source FAO Year of data 2014 Target No specific target has been formulated
+Indicator MDG 7.5.
+Freshwater withdrawal as % of total renewable water resources Source FAO Year of data 2013-2017 Target No specific target has been formulated